samwell-ho/openpgp-ca/doc/src/README.md

 OpenPGP CA cannot only be used to create authenticated paths between users in a single organization, but also between organizations, in a decentralized, federated manner.

-Affiliated organizations that use OpenPGP CA can easily set up a so-called bridge between their respective CAs.
+Affiliated organizations that use OpenPGP CA can easily set up what we call a bridge between their respective CAs.
 Creating a bridge creates authenticated paths between all users in the two organizations - users in each organizations can authenticate keys of users in the other without any additional effort.